20akshay00/godot-wii-input/docs/setup/building.rst

 Building the GDExtension
 ===========================
-There is not much to be gained as a user from compiling this yourself as GDWiiInput is available on the Godot Asset library as well.
-This page is intended as a reference for contributors.
+If you are interested in contributing to this project, following are the steps to compile GDWiiInput locally.

-Requirements: Godot 4.4+, Python, SCons, CMake.
+**Requirements:** Godot 4.4+, Python, SCons, CMake.

 1. Clone the repository: